meliorence/react-native-image-gallery/README.md

 A pure JavaScript image gallery component for react-native apps with common gestures like pan, pinch and doubleTap, supporting both iOS and Android.

 This component aims to be (one of ) the best image viewer for react-native apps.
-Comparing with other components both on react-native and native iOS/Android, the component should be more elegant in following aspects: (mimics iOS system photo album app)
+Comparing with other gallery alike components, this one should be more elegant in following aspects: (mimics iOS system photo album app)

 * Gesture handle: besides common pan, pinch and doubleTap, this component does well in targeting foucs point( or pivot) when zoom-in and zoom-out.
 * Responder switch: the gesture responder switch is more flexible than any other component, that is, the scrollable container and the wrapped image children perform well in acquiring and releasing gesture responder from/to each other.

-This component works on react-native 0.28+ and supports remote images only for now.
+This component works on react-native **0.28+** and only supports remote images for now.

 ![](Demo/demo.gif)